MobilityDB/MobilityDB-AWS/README.md

 # ...

 ```

-You can run more workers in order to scale the Citus cluster by running:
+To scale the Citus cluster and achieve improved performance and capacity, you can initiate the deployment of additional workers by executing the following command:
 ```bash
 docker-compose -p mobilitydb-aws scale worker=5